-Google updates iOS Search app with improved voice search and support for the iPhone 5's screenAlex Wagner - Deputy Managing Editor, News Desk
+Google updates iOS Search app with improved voice search and support for the iPhone 5's screenAlex Wagner - Editorial Director of News and Content

 Back in August, Google revealed plans to update its Search app for iOS with improved voice search, saying that the new app was expected to arrive in "within a couple of days."
 Things didn't exactly pan out like that, but today Google announced that Search update is finally live in the App Store.
 The update brings with it support for the iPhone 5's taller display as well as improved voice search that Google says includes "faster and significantly improved voice recognition with text streamed on the fly" and answers that are spoken back to the user.
 The Google Search app requires iOS 4.3 or later and is compatible with iPhone, iPod touch and iPad.